GlobalNOC/OESS/docs/frontend/administration.md

 After entering the above paramerters, click Add MPLS Device.

-### Dual Stack

-It's possible to run both OpenFlow and NETCONF at the same time.
-Under the Network tab, select your desired OpenFlow device.
-Under the Update Device dialog box, enable the MPLS Enabled check box.
-Provide the MPLS related field values as described under the NETCONF section, and then click Update Device.

-**img**

 ## Switch Diffs

 Diffing is the process of comparing the OESS's expected state of the network against the actual network.
-This happens on a regular interval for both OpenFlow and NETCONF enabled devices.
+This happens on a regular interval.

-### OpenFlow

-All diffing, as it relates to OpenFlow, is handled by OESS.
-There is no way for the user to influence this behavior.

 ### NETCONF